khalido/blog/content/post/PyConAu2018.md

 - Circuit Python is Adafruits fork of MicroPython, more beginner focused, doesn't have access to async, so you have a basic event loop
 - `if sys.implementation == 'circuitpython'` to check implementation

+**takeaway:** pervasive monitoring is creepy but its going to happen.
+Circuit Python is amazingly easy.
+Make something with it.

 ## Automating Your Home with Python, Raspberry Pi and Homekit